author

 by Washington Irving, Benjamin Louis Eulalie de Bonneville

-Born in or near Paris in 1796, Benjamin Louis Eulalie de Bonneville came to the United States as a child and graduated from West Point in 1815.
-He built a long military career, but he is best remembered for the years when he pushed deep into the western interior, combining army discipline with the ambitions of a trader and explorer.
+Born in Paris in 1796, Benjamin Louis Eulalie de Bonneville moved to the United States as a child and graduated from West Point in 1815.
+He built a career in the U.S. Army, but he is best remembered for the long western expedition he led in the early 1830s.